jonathanfunk/piano/README.md

 * Git/Github

 ## Learning Experience
-This project was for fun.
-Working with HTML5 Canvas, I used Javascript and piano audio to make a piano that users can play with their mouse or keyboard.
+This project is currently in progress.
+Working with HTML5 Canvas, I used Javascript and piano audio to make a piano that users can play with their keyboard.
+After working with Javascript extensively during my App Development program, I've refactored my files so that they use fewer lines of code.